Persecution of Christians: Saul and the Muslim Extremist

 Their statements got me thinking about some of the most prevalent, modern-day persecutors of Christians: Muslim Extremists.

-Some of these individuals do unspeakable things to Christians- whether they are members of Boko Haram in Nigeria, attacking churches nearly every Sunday or if they are members of an Islamic government, threatening to put Christians to death if they refuse to recant their faith.
+Some of these individuals do unspeakable things to Christians- whether they are members of an extremist group that is located primarily in Northern Nigeria in Nigeria, attacking churches nearly every Sunday or if they are members of an Islamic government, threatening to put Christians to death if they refuse to recant their faith.

 It’s difficult to see people do such evil things to our brothers and sisters in Christ.
 And if we are honest with ourselves, it is difficult not to hold resentment towards these individuals and to dwell on the evil things that they do.